-Comparison shopping among mobile phone service providers is extremely hard.
+Comparison shopping among mobile phone service providers is hard.
 Service quality is difficult to evaluate.
 Price structures and plan options vary between carriers and change every few months.

 Most mobile phone subscribers in the United States use networks provided by the “Big Four”: Verizon Wireless, AT&T, T-Mobile, and Sprint.
 In addition to the Big Four, there are many smaller carriers with their own network infrastructure and lots of Mobile Virtual Network Operators (MVNOs).
 MVNOs offer cellular service but use network infrastructure managed by other companies (primarily the Big Four).
 MVNOs include companies like Boost Mobile, Cricket Wireless, and Republic Wireless.